-- PULL the tab or pin on the extinguisher - AIM the nozzle or hose at the BASE of the fire - SQUEEZE the trigger or handle/lever (in 3 to 5 second bursts) - SWEEP from side-to-side, standing 6 8 feet away from the fire
+PULL - the tab or pin on the extinguisher

+AIM - the nozzle or hose at the BASE of the fire

+SQUEEZE - the trigger or handle/lever (in 3 to 5 second bursts)

+SWEEP - from side-to-side, standing 6 - 8 feet away from the fire
-Pull the extinguisher's safety pin

-Aim the extinguisher at the source of the flames

-Squeeze, the trigger and hold it

-Sweep the source of the flames until the extinguisher runs dry

-Page 10

 Before attempting to extinguish any fire, it is important to know the cause and source of the fire.
 Fighting a fire without knowing the type of fire can make it considerably worse (i.e. throwing water on a grease fire).
-Fire extinguishers have different ratings to extinguish different types of fires.
+Fire extinguishers have different Class ratings to combat different types of fires.